cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 How do you restrict who can see a Card's data?
-In this tutorial, you will learn how to Card SDK features like groups, grants, and permissions.
+In this tutorial, you will learn how to use Card SDK features like groups, grants, and permissions.
 You can control read, write, edit, and deletion of Cards and their fields, without writing server-side validation checks and endpoints yourself.

 ## What you will learn

 Let's imagine we are building an app for a photography contest.
-We want to allow certain users, our "commenters," to log in and edit a secret "comment" field on the photos, which would be used for the final judging.
+We want to allow anonymous users to view a photo, but not some secret comments.
-However, these commenters should not be able to make any other changes.
+We want to allow "commenters" to log in and edit the secret "comment" field on each photos.
-If someone is not logged in, they should be able to see the photos, but not the comment.
+However, these commenters should not be able to make any other changes, like changing a photo's title.

 Over the course of this tutorial, we will create the following:

 - log in and log out buttons
-- a `photo` Card that has some secret data
+- a `photo` Card that has some secret comments data
 - Grants, groups, and permissions for anonymous and logged-in users

 The Card SDK supports very fine-grained permissions and roles, but we will keep the learning examples as simple as we can, while still showing a real-world scenario.